 Point Wilson Lighthouse

-It’s an old historic lighthouse which guards the entrance to Admiralty Inlet – the waterway connecting Puget Sound and the Strait of Juan de Fuca.
+It’s an old historic lighthouse that guards the entrance to Admiralty Inlet – the waterway connecting Puget Sound and the Strait of Juan de Fuca.
 It marks the western side of the entrance to Admiralty Inlet in the Strait of Juan de Fuca and can be an important landmark for vessels traveling to and from Puget Sound.

 Port Townsend’s Historic District

 The historic district is no doubt the main draw in town.
-There are quaint shops, cafes, restaurants, and fine exemplary display of Victorian Era architecture.
+There are quaint shops, cafes, restaurants, and fine exemplary displays of Victorian Era architecture.

 You can spend an entire day just window shopping, checking out the museum or learning about in sailing in the Northwest Maritime Center.